 Cabernet Cubin…beautiful color.
 Light but still jammy.
 Slightly dry.
 Stays on the front of your pallet and roof w/ serious cherry flavor.
-Can fly solo or pair w/ meats or ESP some chocolate. — 10 months ago
+Can fly solo or pair w/ meats or ESP some chocolate. — a year ago

 The very definition of velvet wrapped in an iron fist.
 It is singing on my palate.